ConnorBaker/nixos-configs/README.md

 > \[!NOTE\]
 >
-> When using sops `/etc/ssh/ssh_host_rsa_key` must be present, as it is needed to create the GPG keyring.
+> When using `sops`, `/etc/ssh/ssh_host_rsa_key` must be present, as it is needed to create the GPG keyring.

 > \[!NOTE\]
 >
-> After the initial installation, you must run the following on all devices in order to be able to run `nixos-rebuild` on them:
+> After the initial installation, you must run the following on all devices in order to be able to view files encrypted with `sops`:
 >
 > ```bash
 > mkdir -p ~/.config/sops/age
 > sudo ssh-to-age -private-key -i /etc/ssh/ssh_host_ed25519_key >> ~/.config/sops/age/keys.txt
 > ```

+> \[!NOTE\]
+>
+> When creating files with `sops` which can be read by multiple keys, the device creating the file must have access to all the keys.
+This is because the device creating the file will encrypt the file with all the keys, and the device reading the file will decrypt the file with the correct key.

 ## Binary caches